-- 14.3.1.1 Enable farming activities while protecting, maintaining and enhancing the values of indigenous biodiversity, ecosystems the landscape and surface of lakes and rivers and their margins. - 14.3.1.2 Ensure land with potential value for rural productive activities is not compromised by the inappropriate location of other developments and buildings. - 14.3.1.3 Ensure activities not based on the rural resources of the area occur only where the character of the Gibbston Character Zone and wider Gibbston Valley will not be adversely impacted. - Provide for a range of buildings allied to rural productive activity and worker 14.3.1.4 accommodation. - 14.3.1.5 Avoid or mitigate adverse effects of development on the landscape and economic values of the Gibbston Character Zone and wider Gibbston Valley.
+- 14.3.1.1 Enable viticulture activities while protecting, maintaining or enhancing the values of indigenous biodiversity, ecosystem services, the landscape, and surface of lakes and rivers and their margins. - 14.3.1.2 Ensure land with potential value for rural productive activities is not compromised by the inappropriate location of other developments and buildings. - 14.3.1.3 Ensure activities not based on the rural resources of the area occur only where the character and productivity of the Gibbston Character Zone and wider Gibbston Valley will not be adversely impacted. - 14.3.1.4 Provide for a range of buildings allied to rural productive activity and worker accommodation.

-- 14.3.1.6 Protect, maintain and enhance landscape values by ensuring all structures are to be located in areas with the potential to absorb change. - 14.3.1.7 Avoid the location of structures and water tanks on skylines, ridges, hills and prominent slopes. - 14.3.1.8 Have regard to the location and direction of lights so they do not cause significant glare to other properties, roads, and public places and promote lighting design that mitigates adverse effects on the night sky. - 14.3.1.9 Avoid adverse cumulative impacts on ecosystem and nature conservation values. - 14.3.1.10 Have regard to the risk of fire from vegetation and the potential risk to people and buildings, when assessing subdivision and development. - 14.3.2 Objective 2 Sustain the life supporting capacity of soils.
+- 14.3.1.5 Avoid or mitigate adverse effects of development on the landscape and economic values of the Gibbston Character Zone and wider Gibbston Valley. - 14.3.1.6 Protect, maintain and enhance landscape values by ensuring all structures are located in areas with the potential to absorb change. - 14.3.1.7 Avoid the location of structures and water tanks on skylines, ridges, hills and prominent slopes. - 14.3.1.8 Recognise that the establishment of complementary activities such as commercial recreation or visitor accommodation may complement the character and viability of the Gibbston Character Zone, providing they do not impinge on rural productive activities. - 14.3.1.9 Have regard to the location and direction of lights so they do not cause glare to other properties, roads, public places or the night sky. - 14.3.1.10 Avoid adverse cumulative impacts on ecosystem and nature conservation values. - 14.3.1.11 Have regard to the risk of fire from vegetation and the potential risk to people and buildings, when assessing subdivision and development. - 14.3.2 Objective 2 Sustain the life supporting capacity of soils.